Cyber-Mint/git-going/chapters/exercises-01.md

 * add the other team members to that public repo
 * each team member add your public key to your team's github account
 * each team member clone this repo locally
-* each team member edit, add and push a small section to the wiki
+* each team member edit, add a small section to the wiki
 * each team member should include their github profile link at the bottom of the section they added

 For example: